 Whether you call it a screen porch tent, screen room tent, or tent with porch, they’re all family-friendly tents with separate screened porch areas for added livability and square footage.

 With many designs, the screened porch area is distinct from the body of the tent, giving it an authentic porch feel.
-While some tents with screened porches feature flooring made with materials like polyurethane, some continue the real porch feel by not including any flooring at all.
+While some tents with screened porches feature flooring made with polyurethane-coated material, some continue the real porch feel by not including any flooring at all.
 Both have their pros and cons, but the choice is yours to make.

 Types of Screen Room Tents